 For users that register on the website (if any), the personal information provided in their user profile is also stored.
 All users can see, edit, or delete their personal information at any time (except they cannot change their username).

-6.2 HOW AND WHERE IS THE PERSONAL DATA STORED OR TRANSFERRED?
+6.2 HOW AND WHERE IS THIS PERSONAL DATA STORED OR TRANSFERRED?

 As bcalou.com operates as.
 UK based site, your personal data will only be stored or transferred within the UK (meaning it will be fully protected under the GDPR).